hanamd/Practicum/practicum 2/README.md

 - A Google account with Google Drive and Google Colab access
 - A YouTube Data API v3 key (free, via [Google Cloud Console](https://console.cloud.google.com))
-- An Anthropic API key for the Claude-powered suggestions (optional — a fallback is built in)
+- An Anthropic API key, if you dont want hard code sugestion, for the Claude-powered suggestions (optional — a fallback is built in)

 ### 1. Clone or upload the notebooks